Elevatorisbest/FrostyToolsuite-MEC-World-Editor-test/README.md

 3. Put [strings.txt](https://drive.google.com/file/d/1jMtY9P0GvUghGK1Y3vwg1RL91s6vwk7x/view) by [zhpete](https://github.com/zhpete) in the main Editor folder

 4. After creating your mod, it needs to be ported to 1.0.6.3 Frosty Mod Manager.
-   4.1 This has to be done by hand by exporting all modified assets, bundles and chunks in .BIN format, and importing them into 1.0.6.3 Frosty Editor
+<br>   4.1 This has to be done by hand by exporting all modified assets, bundles and chunks in .BIN format, and importing them into 1.0.6.3 Frosty Editor
-   4.2 If an asset has been added to another bundle, it needs to be manually added back in 4.3 If duplicated or new assets have been created, they need to be added again in prefabs using these assets (because of GUID randomization)
+<br>   4.2 If an asset has been added to another bundle, it needs to be manually added back in
+<br>   4.3 If duplicated or new assets have been created, they need to be added again in prefabs using these assets (because of GUID randomization)

-Porting process is tedious, however it needs to be done for compatibility with other mods *...and to avoid the "it doesn't work for me/it crashes my game" kind of comment section.*
+Porting process is tedious, however it needs to be done for compatibility with other mods
+<br>  *...and to avoid the "it doesn't work for me/it crashes my game" kind of comment section.*

 ## Assets and entities in Frostbite games